Wayy-Research/testLLM/README.md

 **The first testing framework designed specifically for LLM-based agents.**

-testLLM solves the unique challenges of testing AI agents by focusing on semantic validation rather than exact string matching.
-Test any agent implementation using Claude/Anthropic as the live testing agent, with support for local models and custom implementations.
+testLLM uses Claude Sonnet 4 as an intelligent evaluator to test your AI agents semantically, not with brittle string matching.
+Write natural language test criteria that evaluate meaning, intent, and behavior rather than exact outputs.

 ## 🚀 Quick Start